sami-badawi/shapelogic-scala/docs/knowledge.md

 There is a Lisp style decision tree driving the algorithm.
 First decision can be what is the background color.

-One branch could have background color = black, the other background color = white
+One branch could have background color = black, the other background color = white.

-From any give node you can find all the facts that are stored by going up the three and collecting assertions.
+From any give node you can find all the facts that are active by going up the three and collecting assertions.
+This is great at representing conditional facts, but is hard to extract information from and make queries for.

 ### Adhoc Algorithmic Representation ###